Kazte/path-of-levelling/README.md

    ![Guide_02](/.github/images/image-1.png)

-5. Go to the menu and click Paste from Clipboard.
+5. Go to the menu and click _Load from Clipboard_.

 ![Guide_03](/.github/images/image-2.png)